timrogers/gh-migrate-project/CONTRIBUTING.md

 This tool supports exports from and imports to GitHub Enterprise Server (GHES).

+We only commit to supporting [GitHub Enterprise Server releases supported by GitHub](https://docs.github.com/en/enterprise-server/admin/all-releases).
+Releases are deprecated roughly a year after release, and once a release is deprecated, we will drop support in this tool.

 From time to time, we need to add or remove supported GitHub Enterprise Server versions.
 We may also need to re-provision existing GitHub Enterprise Server versions with a new instance and/or new access token.

 ### Adding support for a new GitHub Enterprise Server (GHES) version, including automated tests